prairie-guy/bufferize/README.md

 # bufferize
 Formulate Chemical and Biological Buffers from Reagents

+### Overview
 The idea for `bufferize.py` is to make it easy to formulate buffers.
-Protocols often stipulate the final concentrations of reagents, but don't give the actual recipe to mix the buffers, as the protocol authors are not aware of the stock concentrations in a specific lab.
+Protocols often stipulate the final concentrations of reagents, but don't give the actual recipe to mix the buffers as the protocol authors are not aware of the stock concentrations in a specific lab.
 Once the stock concentrations are known, it is not difficult to then formulate the buffers.
 It is however, tedious and error-prone.
 That is the purpose of `bufferize.py`

 ```